Mercedes C-Class Estate review

 The C-Class Estate keeps engine noise to a minimum when cruising on a motorway, and there's just a touch of wind noise from around the panoramic glass sunroof (when fitted).
 However, you do hear a fair bit of road noise, most noticeably on coarse road surfaces.

 There's some buzz from the petrol engine of the C200 model at higher revs.
-The C220d diesel is similarly smooth to the BMW 320d, but the Audi A4 40 TDI is quieter still.
+The C220d diesel is similarly smooth to the BMW 320d Touring, but the Audi A4 Avant 40 TDI is quieter still.
 The quietest C-Class is the C300e, especially when it's running on electric power.
-Its engine gets a bit raucous under hard acceleration, but we found it quite a pleasant sound.
+Its engine gets a bit raucous under hard acceleration, but it produces a rather sporty sound, so it’s not particularly unpleasant.

-A nine-speed automatic gearbox is standard across the range, and gets on with the job of shuffling through the gears without much fuss.
-The brakes of non-PHEV C-Class models are easy to operate, but the PHEV's brakes are not as confidence-inspiring, with some mushiness in the middle of the long pedal travel as they switches from regenerative braking to mechanical braking.
+Every C-Class Estate has a nine-speed automatic gearbox and it gets on with the job of shuffling through gears without much fuss.
+The brakes of most models are easy to operate but the C300e PHEV's brakes are not as confidence-inspiring, with some mushiness in the middle of the long pedal travel as they switches from regenerative braking to mechanical braking.

 Interior